 A vent fan is wired to standard 120-volt household electrical current, in much the same way as ceiling light fixtures are wired.
 The vent fan may be wired to the same electrical circuit that powers a light fixture.
 A wall switch operates the vent fan, and it may also have a timer that will allow the fan to continue running for a prescribed amount of time.
 When the fan is turned on, the air is drawn out of the bathroom through the fan enclosure and into a plastic hose or metal duct leading to a vent opening on the roof or sidewall of the home.
 A louvered cover plate protects the exit point of the vent, which keeps the duct closed when not in use.
 This vent cover is cut into the wall or roof and attaches to the outside with four screws and some silicone caulk or is covered by a flashed roof cap.

-Bathroom vent fans vary in styles and colors, and they may be standalone models that feature only the ventilating fan or combination units that include the fan as well as a light fixture or heat lamp.
+Bathroom vent fans vary in size, styles, and colors, and they may be standalone models that feature only the ventilating fan or combination units that include the fan as well as a light fixture or heat lamp.
 Now, there are even sophisticated models that incorporate Bluetooth capability and a speaker, allowing you to stream music wirelessly from a smartphone, tablet, or home media system.